 Is your preteen an early developer?
 There may be special challenges early bloomers face when they mature early.

-Premature puberty can also signify underlying medical problems.
-So while the individual timetable for the onset of puberty varies greatly, if your daughter shows signs of entering puberty before the age of eight or your son before the age of eight or nine, then it’s a good idea to seek a medical opinion.
+While the individual timetable for the onset of puberty varies greatly, if your daughter shows signs of entering puberty before the age of eight or your son before the age of eight or nine, then it’s a good idea to seek a medical opinion.

 Adapted from The Parent Report Radio Show.
 Any advice or information contained herein should never be a substitute for professional and/or medical advice, diagnosis and treatment.
 For more information please review Terms of Service.